robedamo/food_market_access/README.md

 ## 5. Usage

-1. Be sure to have the OSM market data for the country of study downoaded in `shared_data/africa_markets/markets/[COUNTRY ISO 3 CODE]_markets_shops.geojson`.
+1. Be sure to have the OSM market data for the country of study downoaded in `shared_data/africa_markets/markets/[COUNTRY ISO3 CODE]_markets_shops.geojson`.
+To download the data:

+  1.1 Go to [Geofabrik](https://download.geofabrik.de/) and download the `.osm.pbf` file of the country of interest.
+Rename it as `[iso3 name].osm.pbf` and save it to the `shared_data` folder.

+  1.2.
+Change the `COUNTRY` variable with the corresponding iso3 code in the script `shared_data/extract_general.sh`.
+Compile and run the bash script (make sure to have the `osmium` tool installed).
+This will return a file in `shared_data/africa_markets/markets/[iso3]_market_shops.geojson` which will be used by the main script.

+2. Be sure to have the country borders in `shared_data/africa_markets/borders` named as `[iso3].geojson`.
+You can downoad them from your favourite site.

-2. Download the corresponding WFP price and market functionality index data in the `shared_data` folder e.g. `shared_data/markets_MFI_africa.csv` and `/shared_data/markets_price_africa.csv`.
-Update the path in the script if needed.
+3. Download the corresponding WFP price and market functionality index data in the `shared_data` folder e.g. `shared_data/markets_MFI_africa.csv` and `/shared_data/markets_price_africa.csv`.
+Update the path in the script `code/compute_accessibilities.py` if needed.
 If the country you are processing is in Africa, you can ignore this step.

-3. download the Motorized and Walking-only Friction Surfaces from the [Malaria Atlas Project](https://malariaatlas.org/project-resources/accessibility-to-healthcare/) or this Dropbox [link](https://www.dropbox.com/scl/fo/pw2v7d9r83defz5i9vqix/AGclONfbO4FDRqDX_4wvSI8?rlkey=yaduklz0gwa143nu3eguxa3o9&st=w21lt95y&dl=0) and save them to `shared_data/friction_surfaces`.
+4. Download the Motorized and Walking-only Friction Surfaces from the [Malaria Atlas Project](https://malariaatlas.org/project-resources/accessibility-to-healthcare/) or this Dropbox [link](https://www.dropbox.com/scl/fo/pw2v7d9r83defz5i9vqix/AGclONfbO4FDRqDX_4wvSI8?rlkey=yaduklz0gwa143nu3eguxa3o9&st=w21lt95y&dl=0) and save them to `shared_data/friction_surfaces`.

-4. To call `compute_accessibilities.py`, you need to input three variables:
+5. To call `compute_accessibilities.py`, you need to input three variables:
 - **country_code**: A string with the iso3 code of the country (e.g. `'eth'` for Ethiopia)
 - **threshold**: The travel time threshold (in minutes) for the cumulative accessibility in `str` format (e.g. `'30'`for 30 minutes)
 - **tmode**: transportation mode.
 Use `'moto'`for motorized or `'walk'`for walking-only.